North Petherwin, St Paternus Church

 Tremaine, St Winwalo's Church - 2.9 miles (Historic Church)

 Launceston, St Mary Magdalene Church - 4.4 miles (Historic Church)

-Nearest Accommodation to North Petherwin, St Paternus Church:
+Nearest Holiday Cottages to North Petherwin, St Paternus Church: